Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Discussion

 \section{Discussion}

+In a series of experiments, we demonstrated that a range of "SUBJECT in the style of STYLE" generations can be arrived at quickly and easily with a text-to-image generative framework.
+We looked at different parameters for prompt engineering such as subject and style (Experiments 1, 4, 5) and studied the effects of modulating hyperparameters like the number of iterations and random initializations (Experiments 2, 3).

-We condense our findings from the previous experiments into design guidelines and results to elaborate default parameters and methods for novices to interacting with text-to-image models.
+We condense our findings from the previous experiments into design guidelines and results to elaborate default parameters and methods for end users interacting with text-to-image models.

-\begin{itemize} \item \textbf{Focus on keywords rather than the phrasings of the prompt.} Rephrasings using the same keywords do not make a significant difference on the quality of the generation as no prompt permutation consistently succeeds over the rest. \item \textbf{Try multiple generations to get a representative idea of what prompts return.} Generations may be significantly different owing to the stochastic nature of hyperparameters such as random seeds.
+\begin{itemize} \item \textbf{When picking the prompt, focus on subject and style keywords instead of connecting words.} Rephrasings using the same keywords do not make a significant difference on the quality of the generation as no prompt permutation consistently succeeds over the rest. \item \textbf{When generating, generate between 3 to 9 different seeds to get a representative idea of what a prompt can return.} Generations may be significantly different owing to the stochastic nature of hyperparameters such as random seeds and initializations.
 Returning multiple results acknowledges this stochastic nature to users.

-\item \textbf{For fast iteration, choose lower lengths of optimization (i.e. 400 iterations). } We found that the number of iterations and length of optimization did not significantly correlate with user satisfaction of the generation.
+\item \textbf{When generating, for fast iteration, using shorter lengths of optimization between 100 and 500 iteration is sufficient.} We found that the number of iterations and length of optimization did not significantly correlate with user satisfaction of the generation.

-\item \textbf{ Users should feel free to try a diverse set of artistic styles to manipulate the aesthetic of their generations.} The system has an impressive breadth of style information, and can be surprisingly good even for niche styles.
-However, avoid style keywords that have a multiplicity of meanings.
+\item \textbf{When choosing the style of the generation, feel free to try any style, no matter how niche or broad.} The deep learning frameworks capture an impressive breadth of style information, and can be surprisingly good even for niche styles.
+However, avoid style keywords that may be prone to misinterpretation.

-\item \textbf{Pick subjects and styles that compliment each other at an elementary level.} This could be done by picking subjects with forms or subparts that could be easily interpreted by certain styles or by picking subjects that are highly relevant to the style. \item \textbf{Consider the interaction of levels of abstraction for the subject and style to may lend to incompatible representations.} Subject and style have a significant effect on one another. \item \textbf{Present users with trigger warnings for pareidolia and offensive content.} The models currently do not acknowledge the possibility for offensive content.
+\item \textbf{When picking the subject of the generation, pick subjects that can complement the chosen style in level of abstractness.} This could be done by picking subjects for styles considering how abstract or concrete both are or pairing subjects that are easily interpretable or highly relevant to the style. \item \textbf{When looking at the results, present users with trigger warnings for pareidolia and offensive content.} The models currently do not acknowledge the possibility for offensive content.